Scholarships

 3. Applicable scholarship applications are available through the Financial Aid Office and the Red Rocks Community College Foundation.
 Each of these scholarships has different criteria and deadlines, but all are available to qualified RRCC students.
 Additionally, eligible new and current Red Rocks students may qualify for various forms of financial aid options.

 5. Call our Financial Aid Office 303.914.6256 to clarify any questions about financial aid and to ensure you have the correct documentation to complete your file.
-Financial Aid is located in Student Affairs at our Lakewood campus and Arvada Campus.
+Financial Aid is located in Student Affairs at the Lakewood campus and Arvada Campus.

 6. Ensure you meet each applicable deadline for scholarships.
 Scholarship deadlines vary, and most applications are due in the spring for the following school year.
 The annual priority deadline to apply for grants, student loans, and work-study funding is April 15th for the upcoming school year.